vmware-tanzu/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 - Finally, when all the items in the list are processed successfully, the DM removes the ```velero.io/dm-delete-backup``` finalizer
 - Otherwise, if any error happens during the processing, the ```deletebackuprequests``` CR will be left there with the ```velero.io/dm-delete-backup``` finalizer, as well as the failed DUCRs
 - DMs may use a periodical manner to retry the failed delete requests

+Once the backup is deleted, the native snapshots retained should also be deleted.
+Velero has the ability to delete the SAOs as they are part of the backup, if any particular operations is required for deleting the snapshots, the DMP who creates the snapshots needs to implement DIA (DeleteItemAction) on the SAOs.
+For CSI snapshot, CSI plugin implements DIA on VolumeSnapshotContent objects, so that the snapshots could be removed appropriately.

 ## Restarts
 If Velero restarts during a data movement activity, the backup/restore will be marked as failed when Velero server comes back, by this time, Velero will request a cancellation to the ongoing data movement.